d-Bharti001/metamask-test/README.md

 ### Requirements

 1. Metamask extension for the web browser
-2. An account on Kovan Test Network
+2. An account on Goerli Test Network
 3. For users only - some _allowance_ provided by _the owner of the wallet_ to withdraw money from the wallet

 ### Users' page